 Radio-marked males are located during the morning period to determine the locations of temporary and permanent leks.
 An attempt is made to regularly monitor these leks without disturbing the birds.
 In addition, all potential sage-grouse habitat within 20 km of the release site is inventoried to estimate lek density and attendance of males (Connelly et al. 2003).
 Surveys are conducted during March and April of each year.
 No lekking activity was documented in 2008 or 2009.
-In 2010 on two occasions banded males were seen strutting together with females seen or heard in the area.
+In 2010 on two occasions, banded males were seen strutting together and females were seen or heard in the area.
 No unmarked birds were seen strutting with the banded males.
 In 2011 a lek site was established by males from previous years' releases, just north of the 2010 area.
 The highest count in 2011 was 7 males pre-release.
-The same lek was active again in 2012 and 2013, with high counts of 7 and 12 pre-release and 14 and 18 post-release, respectively.
-Additionally, 2012 a lone sage grouse male was observed strutting ~8 km from the established lek.
+The same lek was active again in 2012, 2013, and 2014, with high counts of 7, 14, and 13 pre-release and 14, 18, and 11 post-release, respectively.
+Additionally, in 2012 a sage grouse male was observed strutting ~8 km from the established lek.
 This was notable because several nests were located in the vicinity and at least one other male was known to be in the area (based on telemetry).
-No males were observed strutting in this second area in 2013, but hen were tracked in the area.
+No males were observed strutting in this second area in 2013 or 2014, but hens and males were tracked in the area.